urbanairship/ios-library/README.rst

     cp -r Airship /SomeDirectory/ (where /SomeDirectory/YourProject/ is your project)

-If you are not using a sample project, you'll need to import the source files into your project.
+If you are not using a sample project, you'll need to import the source files for the User Interface into your project.
+These are located under /Airship/UI/Default

 Required Libraries
 ##################

 AirMail Inbox requires your application to link against the following Frameworks::

-    libUAirship-1.0.1.a
+    libUAirship-1.0.3.a
     CFNetwork.framework
     CoreGraphics.framework
     Foundation.framework